ksindi/managers-playbook/README.md

 Management is a set skills that can be learned and improved upon.
 It's not a natural talent that some people are born with.
 It's not a personality trait.
 It's not a title.

+This is mostly advice for people starting their career as a manager.
+It's also useful for experienced managers who want to improve their skills.

 ## What makes a great engineering manager?

-An exceptional engineering manager is a leader continuously improving the teams standards, sharpening focus, building a sense of purpose by refining the narrative.
+An exceptional engineering manager is a leader continuously improving the team's standards, picking up the pace, sharpening focus, building a sense of purpose.

+Great engineering managers should be highly technical.
+They should be able to understand the technical details of a project and be able to contribute to it.
+They should be able to make technical decisions and be able to explain the why behind them.
+That doesn't mean

 Questions you should ask yourself:

 1. Do I lead by example?
 2. Do I have a clear vision for the team?
+3. Does everyone in the team understand the priorities?
+4. Do I know how to contribute to the code base?
+5. Can I deploy a change?
+6. Do I know how to run the service locally?
+7. Can I dive deep on the product, system architecture and code base?
+8. Could I answer a support question?
+9. Do I understand our monitors and metrics?
+10. Can I communicate bad news?

 ## One-on-ones

 Never skip one-on-ones.
 It's a forcing function for receiving and giving feedback and connecting with your team member.
 Most teammates value it and usually when they don't it's because they haven't seen one conducted well.

-This is mostly recommendations for one-on-ons with individual contirburors.
+Note this is mostly recommendations for one-on-ons with individual contirburors.
 One-on-ones with managers are typically more "business" where the focus is on strategy, team health and project planning.

 Some tips: